-If the crime occurred in an off-campus location, but the victim reports the assault to the Foothill-De Anza Police Department, Police Officers will respond to the victim's location, if the victim is on-campus or at a nearby location.
-The Foothill De Anza Police Officers will also contact the appropriate police or sheriff's department to respond to the scene, attend to the victim's injuries by rendering first aid and request emergency medical services to respond to the scene.
+If the crime occurred at an off-campus location, but the victim reports the assault to the Foothill-De Anza Police Department, Police Officers will respond to the victim's location, if the victim is on-campus or at a nearby location.
+The Foothill-De Anza Police Officers will also contact the appropriate law enforcement agency to respond to the scene and request emergency medical services to respond if required.

 Sexual Assault Information

 - "No" means "no"!
 No matter how badly you want to have sex, it is rape without your partner's consent.

 - Be aware of the dangers of date rape drugs (e.g. GHB, Rohypnol), and make sure your drink is safe.
 If someone buys you a drink, accompany them and watch the bartender make your drink.
 If you leave your drink when you leave to use the restroom, order a new one when you come back.